- Doctors & Departments

 Some children with congenital heart defects (heart conditions present at birth) have only one effective pumping chamber, a condition known as single ventricle heart disease.

-Single ventricle heart diseases, such as hypoplastic left heart syndrome and tricuspid atresia, are treated by performing a Fontan operation early in a child’s life.
-The Fontan operation does not completely repair the heart defect, but allows the child to grow up and a lead normal, active life.
+Single ventricle heart diseases, such as hypoplastic left heart syndrome and tricuspid atresia, are treated by performing three surgeries early in a child's life, called the Norwood, Glenn and Fontan procedures.
+These operations do not completely repair the heart defect but allows the child to grow up and a lead normal, active life.
 However, these children also face health challenges that are best cared for by a multidisciplinary, evidence-based program like the Single Ventricle Clinic at Children’s Colorado.

-Ours is the only program in a seven-state region dedicated to caring for all the health concerns for kids who have had a Fontan operation.
-This program is an innovative, new approach to the care of children who have had a Fontan operation.
+Ours is the only program in a seven-state region dedicated to caring for all the health concerns for kids who have had a Norwood, Glenn and Fontan operation.
+This program is an innovative, new approach to the care of children who have had these procedures.

 Our team includes pediatric cardiologists who specialize in single ventricle heart disease.
-The other subspecialists on the team have a specific interest and clinical experience in Fontan-related problems, and our multidisciplinary team allows us to provide care for all of a patient’s health concerns in one place.
+The other subspecialists on the team have a specific interest and clinical experience in single ventricle-related problems, and our multidisciplinary team allows us to provide care for all of a patient’s health concerns in one place.

 Our program participates in the National Pediatric Cardiology Quality Improvement Collaborative, a national research program for single ventricle heart disease.
 We are also an auxiliary site for the Pediatric Heart Network Fontan Udenafil Longitudinal Assessment Trial (FUEL).